 During the year there may be questions you would like to ask, you can contact us by informing the school office, writing a little note in the home school communication book, a telephone call or contact us via our class email address Hawks@hcschool.org.uk.
 You can also ask for an appointment if more time is needed and we will get back to you with a convenient time.
 Urgent messages could be delivered to the member of staff on gate duty.

 There will be consultation evenings in the Autumn and Spring terms which will provide opportunities to discuss your child's progress and see their work.
-Considering the given restrictions, we are currently discussing how to hold our parent consultation evening as ensuring your safety and our staff members safety is paramount.
-More information to follow.
+More information of dates will follow.

 Thank you for your support.

 Mr Birchall

 Contents